 At 20, he married Nettie Davis of Minot, Maine, and set up a grocery business.
 Nettie died in childbirth and his business failed, so he moved to Boston to try his luck there.

-The Boston Globe later described Frederick Small as undersized, crippled in one leg and altogether inconspicuous — but also noted he had figured prominently in the newspapers for a score of years.
+The Boston Globe later described Frederick Small as undersized, crippled in one leg and altogether inconspicuous — but also noted he had figured prominently in the newspapers over a score of years.

 Throughout his checkered career, Frederick Small had filed a sensational divorce case and fallen victim to three mysterious fires.